Corporate governance

 EXTERNAL AUDIT

-The Audit Committee agreed that the Group’s external auditor, PricewaterhouseCoopers (PwC), was still independent and objective.
-The Audit Committee recommended to the Board that PwC be reappointed as external auditor for a third term.
-The audit fee was approved, including the additional work that had to be performed to comply with ISA315
+The Audit Committee agreed that The Group’s external auditor, PricewaterhouseCoopers (PwC), is still independent and objective.
+The Audit Committee recommended to the Board that PwC be re-appointed as external auditor for a fourth term.
+The audit fee was approved, including the additional work to be performed on the Thaba JV and the disclosure thereof in the Consolidated Financial Statements.

 INTERNAL CONTROL ENVIRONMENT

-The Audit Committee was satisfied that the overall control environment is deemed to be at a satisfactory level, in line with the size of the Group, and that management review and manage the overall risk of the Group in line with the required standards.
+The Audit Committee was satisfied that the overall control environment is at a satisfactory level and that management review and manage the overall risk of the Group in line with the required standards.

 IT GOVERNANCE AND CYBER SECURITY